oeo4b/kriging.js/README.md

 Bayesian priors
 ---------------

 Notice the alpha and beta variables, these correspond to the variance parameters of the gaussian priors of the variogram model and the gaussian process, respectively.
-A diffuse alpha prior (~100) and standard normal variance beta prior (1) is recommended; a formal mathematical explanation of the model is provided below.
+A diffuse alpha (α) prior (~100) and standard normal variance beta (β) prior (1) is recommended; a formal mathematical explanation of the model is provided below.

 Predicting new values
 ---------------------